rhys909/FYP/README.md

 To Create your own copy of this work:

+Create your own repository - either fork this or start a brand new one

+Initialise the repository and copy BACKUP.py and run-backup.bat

-Change the {your user} and {Path to repo/file} within both the Python and Bash scripts
+Change the {your user} and {Path to repo/file} within both the Python and Batch scripts

-https://www.technipages.com/scheduled-task-windows - Follow this to create the scheduled task to run your manipulated Bash and Pyhton Scripts
+https://www.technipages.com/scheduled-task-windows - Follow this to create the scheduled task to run your manipulated Batch and Pyhton Scripts

 I am also happy to help :)